takeahero/shopList/README.md

 So, in this project i've learned to work with `npm initi` to use ES Modules.
 And using `export` and `import` functions to running the code as a modular application.

+## Deploy
+The project is avaible [here](shop-list-ten.vercel.app).

+## How to run locally
+Use live view extension if you use VSC.
+Or any other server because ES Modules requerid HTTP server to run.